gvannest/rainfall/level9/walkthrough.md

 - THe shellcode is 45 bytes long.
 The address that will point to it is 4 bytes long.
 - `108 - 45 - 4 = 59 bytes` => 59 bytes of random code (we'll use the NOP opcode).
 Then we will erase m value with the value of the beginning of our buffer : **0x0804a00c**
 - The first address will point to somewhere randomly in the NOP suite of instructions in the buffer.
-As the buffer starts at **0x0804a00c**, **0x0804a01c**, whici is 16 bytes ahead, is a good candidate!
+As the buffer starts at **0x0804a00c**, **0x0804a01c**, which is 16 bytes ahead, is a good candidate.

 Here is the exploit: